 "I was not more than six or seven," wrote Teilhard, "when I began to feel myself drawn by Matter–or, more correctly, by something which 'shone' at the heart of Matter."

 This "something" the young Teilhard found especially present in objects made out of iron.

 "I can still see," he wrote, "the succession of my 'idols.'
 In the country there was the lock-pin of a plough which I used to hide carefully in the corner of the yard.
 In town, there was the hexagonal head of a metal bolt which protruded above the level of the nursery floor.
 Later, there were shell-splinters lovingly collected on a neighboring firing-range."

 Teilhard–both as a boy and later as an adult–wondered about the strange pull that these dense, super-solid objects had for him.

-piece of iron?
+"Why Iron?" he asked.
+"And why, in particular, one special piece of iron?
 It can only have been because, so far as my childish experience went, nothing in the world was harder, heavier, tougher, more durable than this marvelous substance."

 These little iron objects were, for Teilhard, examples of what he calls the "Incorruptible."
 In a world where everything is transient, breakable, and uncertain, a world where everything sooner or later cracks up or falls apart, these objects were different.
 They didn't change, didn't degrade, didn't decay.